romariorios/apolo/README.md

 - Return: table

-Receives a table describing how to parse the command-line options and returns a table contaning the parsed options from the command-line.
+Receives a table describing how to parse the command-line options and returns a table containing the parsed options from the command-line.
 The table has the following fields:

-- `named`: table contaning named command-line paramaters and switches
+- `named`: table containing named command-line parameters and switches
-- `positional`: list containing positional command-line parameters
+- `positional`: sequence containing positional command-line parameters
 - `multi_positional`: string defining the name of a multi-positional argument

 The `named` table has the name of the options as its keys and a table